the-rccg/the-rccg/README.md

 Currently work on physics-based machine learning, after completing my MSc in astrophyics, and leaving the Chicago prop-trading industry for graduate school.

-- 👨‍💻 I'm currently working on numerical simulations for my PhD
+- 👨‍💻 I'm currently working on the interplay of AI and Fusion theory
-- 🌱 I'm currently learning plasma physics for tokamak reactors
 - 👨‍🏫 I'm teaching classes on software development in Python for researchers
 - 👯 I'm looking to collaborate on plasma physics simulation projects
 - 💼 I'm open to quantitative side projects in finance, health, or other fields